-Now 31, I’ve shot 200+ weddings.
+Now 32, I’ve shot 200+ weddings.
 Some of those lovely weddings have taken me to places such as Australia, Cyprus, France, Italy and Ireland.
-I’ve been featured on highly acclaimed wedding blogs such as Love My Dress, Rock My Wedding, Rock ‘N’ Roll Bride and Wonderful Whimsical Weddings.
+I’ve been featured on highly acclaimed wedding blogs such as Love My Dress, Rock My Wedding and Rock ‘N’ Roll Bride.

-I believe that ultimately, photography is about feeling and I want to work together with my clients to create the kind of imagery will inspire them and evoke a special kind of emotion in weeks, months and the years ahead.
+I believe that ultimately, photography is about feeling and I want to work together with my clients to create the kind of imagery that will inspire them and evoke a special kind of emotion in weeks, months and the years ahead.